Nepal Currency - Money and Rupee Exchange Rate

 For the specific exchange rate, please refer to the Central Bank of Nepal (Nepal Rastra Bank).

 Tourists can exchange money at banks, ATMs, money exchangers, hotel counter, airports, and other places.
 Each has pros and cons, you can choose according to your own situation.

-Nepal has modern banking facilities.
+Nepal has modern banking facilities for Nepal currency exchange.
 The city’s well-known banks include Everest Bank, Nepal Standard Chartered Bank, Himalaya Bank, Nepal SBI Bank, etc. Some international banks also have branches in Kathmandu.
 Most banks are open from 10:00 AM to 5:00 PM from Sunday to Thursday, and from 10:00 AM to 2:00 PM on Friday, and closed on Saturday.
 However, bank transactions require more time because you need to fill out some forms and often queue up.

 *Remember to bring your passport.

-*Be sure to keep the receipt, because it is important for you to convert rupees to hard currency when you leave.
+*Be sure to keep the receipt, because it is important for you to convert Nepalese Rupees to your currency when you leave.

 *Please check with your bank about the use of cards in Nepal, because sometimes they may not allow you to do so or charge a high fee.